-Most listings are in the $80's per square foot per year.
-The City Heights submarket is seeing a an increase in rates.
-In the last 3 months, the median rate increased $59 per sqft per year.
+On average, listings lease in the $80's per square foot per year.
+The City Heights region is experiencing a a rise in rates.
+In the last 3 months, the median rate rose $59 per sqft per year.
 That's a 250% rise in rent.

-Compared to the rest of the San Diego market, the City Heights submarket has higher rates, and you'll have to negotiate above asking rent to be in this hot region.
+Compared to the rest of the San Diego market, the City Heights submarket has more expensive rates, and you'll need to pay a premium to be in this hot region.

-In the last 90 days, 2 listings have come on the market, which means new listings might be leasing quickly.
+In the last 90 days, 2 listings have been made available, which means office spaces most likley are leasing quickly.
 You'll want to be prepared to make an offer immediately.
 There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 13,000 sqft, there are still 0 listings below 2,000 sqft.
-Most buildings in this market are close to 6 floors.
-Most buildings in this region were built in 2003 and are Class B.
+Even though the median size is 13,000 sqft, there are still 0 new listings below 2,000 sqft.
+Most properties in this area are approximately 6 floors.
+Most buildings in this region were built in 2003 and are Class A.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Professional services is the dominant industry in this region.
-Commute by motorcycle is the most popular way to get to work amongst City Heights occupants.
-Commuting around an hour and a half a day is the norm for those who opt to reside in this part of town.
+Professional services is the dominant industry in this market.
+Commute by motorcycle is the most popular way to get to work amongst City Heights folk.
+Commuting close to an hour and a half a day is the norm for those who opt to reside in this part of town.